Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 July 26 2020 - v1.02

 - Missing Impale code added from last update.
-- Added the missed "Medium" choice to Weapon Reach selction.
 - Weapon Reach now displays in the roll template, similar to Range for Ranged Weapons.
 - Ranged Ammo now displays properly in the roll template.
 - Criticals & Injuries section title in the Core Stats tab renamed to Injuries & Other Ailments.